memgraph/sng-demo/post.md

 # Additional Functionalities

-Go ahead and copy the file `query.js` to `/static/js/` and `query.html` to `/templates/`.
+Go ahead and copy the file [`query.js`](https://github.com/g-despot/sng-demo/blob/master/static/js/query.js) to `static/js/` and [`query.html`](https://github.com/g-despot/sng-demo/blob/master/templates/query.html) to `/templates/`.
 In your `base.html` file add an additional navbar item:

 ```html
 <li class="nav-item">
    <a class="nav-link" href="{{ url_for('query')}}">Query Database</a>
 </li>
 ```
+Also, don't forget to copy the necessary methods from the [db_operations.py](https://github.com/g-despot/sng-demo/blob/master/sng_demo/db_operations.py) module and [app.py](https://github.com/g-despot/sng-demo/blob/master/app.py) module.
+After you made the necessary changes just open http://localhost:5000/query/ and see the results.
-This page with its queries will make your life easier if you want to debug the data being fetched from the server.
+This page will make your life easier if you want to debug the data being fetched from the server.
 It will return all the nodes and all the edges and show them in a JSON highlighted format.<br />
 Your current project structure should like this:
 ```
 sng-demo